MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 ---
-title: Install and distribute template apps in your organization - Power BI
+title: Distribute template apps in your organization - Power BI (preview)
 description: Learn about installing, customizing, and distributing template apps in your organization in Power BI.
 author: maggiesMSFT
 manager: kfile